SkygearIO/guides/cms/cms-basics.md

 Skygear CMS aims to provide a user friendly-interface for business user to update the content of the app.
 As a developer, you can customize the YML file at the Developer Portal.
 Below are the 5 major CMS features:

 ### Content management
-Display, filter, sort, create, update and delete records, including relation records.
+Display, filter, sort, create, and update records, including relation records.

 ### Push
 Broadcast push notifications to segmented users.

 ### User management
-Give CMS access to users, create a new user account, reset user password and etc.
+Give CMS access to users and reset user password.

 ### Import/Export
 Import records, and export records according to the filtered view.